metal-stack/cluster-api-provider-metal-stack/README.md

 - Running metal-stack installation.
 See our [installation](https://docs.metal-stack.io/stable/installation/deployment/) section on how to get started with metal-stack.
 - Management cluster (with network access to the metal-stack infrastructure).
+- CLI metalctl installed for communicating with the metal-api.
+Installation instructions can be found in the corresponding [repository](https://github.com/metal-stack/metalctl).
+- CLI clusterctl

 First, add the metal-stack infrastructure provider to your `clusterctl.yaml`: